Visit dry dock brewing co.

-As spring is quickly approaching, it is time to start thinking about growing hops.
+As spring is now upon us, it is time to start thinking about growing hops.
 Hops are a very hardy plant.
 They are easy to grow, as long as certain conditions are met.
-Hop vines are capable of growing as high as 25 ft in a single season.
+Hop bines are capable of growing as high as 25 ft in a single season.
 Under good conditions, a single hop vine can grow up to 2’ per week and produce ½ to 2 lbs of hop cones.

-Hop vines are grown from rhizomes, which is a piece of the root that is cut from an established female plant.
-The rhizome is then planted in the spring around March/April.
+Hop bines are grown from rhizomes, which is a piece of the root that is cut from an established female plant.
+The rhizome is then planted in the spring in early April.
 When you first receive your rhizomes, they should be stored in a plastic bag and kept moist and refrigerated until you are ready to plant.

 One of the most important aspects of growing hops is picking a suitable location to plant them.
-Hops prefer a south facing area with partial to direct sunlight.
-The soil should have good drainage as well as a ph of 6.0-8.0.
-The soil where you are going to plant your hops should be well tilled and weed free.
+Hops prefer a south-facing area with partial to direct sunlight.
+The soil should have good drainage as well as ph of 6.0-8.0.
+The soil where you are going to plant your hops should be well-tilled and weed-free.
 It is a good idea to dig an area about 1 ft deep and mix the soil with fertilizer and organic compounds.
 This will loosen the dirt around the rhizome giving it ample space for the roots to begin spreading.

 As with many young plants with a minimal root system, hops require frequent short waterings to ensure that the soil does not dry out for extended periods of time.
 But it is also important not to over-water, if the rhizome consistently stays wet, it will begin to rot.
 It is best to water, let the soil dry for a short time and then water again.
 After the first season, the hops will require less frequent watering.